persvr/pintura/README.md

 multiple views or representations of resources or objects.
 Providing content negotiation is a key functionality that Pintura provides.
 Pintura utilizes a set of media type handlers to find the best representation for serializing (or deserializing) data.
-Pintura comes with several media type handlers (found in pintura/media/) including:
+Pintura comes with several media type handlers (found in pintura/media/) including JSON, JavaScript, multipart form-data, HTML, Atom, and others.

-* json – JSON media handler
-* javascript – Similar to the JSON media handler, but will serialize to additional JavaScript specific types such as dates, NaN, functions, and other types that do not exist in JSON.
-* multipart-form-data and url-encoded – Used for parsing form data.
-* csv - Comma separated values
-* atom - Atom based view
-* html - A very simple HTML view of data.

 To request a JSON view of data, include an Accept header in your HTTP request: